 Arriva in Madrid has its origin in the entrepreneurial spirit of two families, Gregorio De Blas and Isidro Gómez, who began their services between Madrid and Navalcarnero through Cuatro Vientos as soon as the Civil War was over.

 After various locations, currently and since 1987 its registered office is located in an Industrial Estate in continuous growth, located in the town of Alcorcón, although it is true that the growing demand for services forced it to adopt a multi-head concept.
-Currently, 25 different intercity routes are offered with 190 buses from various headers, among these are: Alcorcón, San José de Valderas, Móstoles, Fuenlabrada, Navalcarnero, Madrid-Norte, and Villaviciosa de Odón.
+Currently, 45 different intercity and urban routes are offered with more than 230 buses from various headers, among these are: Alcorcón, San José de Valderas, Móstoles, Fuenlabrada, Navalcarnero, Madrid-Norte, and Villaviciosa de Odón.

 This continuous growth has made Arriva consolidate its marked leadership in Interurban Road Transport in the Community of Madrid with more than 44,000,000 passengers.